Christianity in Nigeria: National Church of Nigeria

 The National Church of Nigeria (previously known as the Nigerian Ecumenical Centre and officially known as the National Christian Centre) is a non-denominational church building of the Christian Association of Nigeria, the umbrella body of many of Nigeria's Christian denominations.
 The church is located in Abuja.

 Freedom of religion

-Nigeria is number six on Open Doors’ 2023 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
-In 2022, the country was ranked number seven.
+Nigeria was ranked sixth on Open Doors’ 2023 World Watch List, an annual ranking of the 50 countries where Christians face the most extreme persecution.
+In 2022, the country was ranked seventh.

 Persecution

+The ruins of a Catholic church in Akpanta, Nigeria, after being attacked by Fulani jihadists in 2025.

-According to the International Society for Civil Liberties and Rule of Law, as reported on LinkedIn, there were 52,250 Christian deaths recorded from July 2009 to April 2023.
+According to the International Society for Civil Liberties and Rule of Law, there were 52,250 Christian deaths recorded from July 2009 to April 2023.
 This figure includes: